luciotato/LiteScript/devel/source/v0.8/Producer_js.lite.md

 now out methods, meaning: create properties in the object-function-class prototype

-        for each itemMethodDeclaration in theMethods
+        for each item in .body.statements
-            itemMethodDeclaration.produce prefix
+          where item.specific.constructor not in [Grammar.PropertiesDeclaration,Grammar.ConstructorDeclaration]
+            item.specific.produce //produce methods

 If the class was adjectivated 'export', add to module.exports